scicloj/metamorph/README.md

  In machine learning terminology, these 2 modes are typically called train and predict.
 In metamorph we use the fit/transform terms as well for machine learning pipelines.

-Functions which only manipulate the dataset, will should simply behave the same in any :mode, so ignoring `:metamorph/mode`
+Functions which only manipulate the data, should simply behave the same in any :mode, so ignoring `:metamorph/mode`

 ### Compliant functions
 All the steps of a metamorph pipeline are function which need to follow the following conventions, in order to work well together:

 * Be usual Clojure functions which have at least one parameter, and this first parameter need to be a map.
 This map can contain any key.
 * The value of a compliant function, need to be a a function which value is the context map by.
 The function is allowed to add any keys with any value to the map, but should normally not remove any key.
 * The object under `:metamorph/data` is considered to be the main data object, which nearly all functions will interact with.
-A functions which only interacts with this main data object, need nevertheless return  the whole context map.
+A functions which only interacts with this main data object, need nevertheless return  the whole context map with the data at key `:metamorhph/data`
 * Each function which reads or  writes specific keys to the pipeline context, should document this and use namespaced keys to avoid conflicts
-* Any pipleine function should **only** interact with the context map.
+* Any pipeleine function should **only** interact with the context map.
 It should neither read nor write anything outside the context.
 This is important, as it makes the whole pipleine completely self contained, and it can be re-executed anywehere, for example on new data.
-   * They should be pure functions
+   * Pipeline functions should be pure functions

 A typical skeleton of a compliant function looks like this: